 TSL Launch Party featuring Nicole

-Here is another TSL launch party featuring Nicole Abbink!
-Nicole co-directed "Destiny Is The Journey" which featured actors from The Los Angeles Mission and was part of the Break It To Make It program.
+During the pandemic we created a series of videos profiling and celebrating the achievements of the amazing people that create our amazing productions.
+This video features Nicole Abbink!
+Nicole co-directed "Destiny Is the Journey" which featured actors from The Los Angeles Mission and was part of the Break It to Make It program.
 Hope you enjoy!September

 Hope for Justice!

-Here is a collective artwork that was created for the No Labels No Walls Digital Festival-Creating Action Together on August 25th and 26th.
-One of the festival events is hope for "Justice And Art" where we will be collecting art, poetry and however you want to express yourself and creating from those materials into a singular digital art work that we can share around the world.
+During the pandemic we created a collective artwork that expressed our desire for a better future once the pandemic ends.
+We created this piece with our company members who come from diverse backgrounds.
+This piece was created for the No Labels No Walls Digital Festival-Creating Action Together on August 25th and 26th.
+One of the festival’s events is "Justice and Art" where we will be collecting art, poetry and other artistic expressions and creating from those materials a singular digital art work that we can share around the world.
 Here is our contribution!July

 TSL Launch Party featuring Tiara